Discover the Best of Bellevue Parks: A Family Adventure Guide

 360 Virtual Tour of Surrey Downs Park

-Surrey Downs Park is a hidden gem that’s waiting to be discovered!
+Surrey Downs Park in Bellevue is a hidden gem that’s waiting to be discovered!
 Once you find it, you won’t be disappointed.
 The park boasts a huge lawn surrounded by a beautiful pedestrian path, basketball court, picnic shelters, restroom, and plenty of parking space.
 Not to mention, the view of Mount Rainier is simply breathtaking.
 The playground is perfect for kids of all ages.
-Older children and thrill-seekers will love the large play structure, while younger ones can enjoy the smaller version designed just for them.
-The playground offers a zip line, swings of every size, rope climbing structures, and even an elevator.
+Older children and thrill-seekers will love the large playground and play structure, while younger ones can enjoy the smaller version designed just for them.
+This Bellevue playground offers a zip line, swings of every size, rope climbing structures, and even an elevator.
 You won’t run out of things to do here.
-Come visit Surrey Downs Park today!
+Come visit Surrey Downs Park in Bellevue today!

 Online -> bellevuewa.gov